Chilllnote/Coding-Challenge-F21/README.md

 After separating the text of paragraph_1 into 10 segments, those segments gave scores of:

 [0.8919, 0.8883, 0.9366, 0.3919, 0.7184, 0.8591, 0.842, -0.1531, 0.4033, 0.5758]

+You can see that textBlob stays mostly positive (or above netural) for most of it's processing while VADER dips between positive and negative throughout it's analysis. __VADER is obviously giving the text of paragraph one a better analysis than textBlob over time__

 # Why is there a differnce?